Verttungas/online-portfolio/README.md

 ## 📜 Usage

-Customize your content by modifying the HTML files located in the `en` and `es` directories and updating assets like images, CSS, and JS as needed.
+- Edit content in `index.html` and `portfolio.html`.
+- Update styles under `assets/css/styles.css`.
+- Replace or add project images inside `assets/img/`.
+- Update dynamic fun facts via `assets/js/fun_facts_en.js`.

-## 📄 Documents
+## 📄 CV Documents

-Your CVs in PDF format are located under the `docs/` directory.
+Located under the `docs/` directory:
-- `CV.pdf`: Standard version
+- `CV.docx`: Standard CV file, downloadable from the site.
-- `ATS-CV.pdf`: Optimized for Applicant Tracking Systems

 ## 🔗 Deployment

-Simply upload your files to a web server or use services like GitHub Pages, Netlify, or Vercel for quick deployment.
+You can deploy this site easily on platforms like:
+- **GitHub Pages** (recommended for free hosting)
+- **Netlify**
+- **Vercel**

-## 💡 Contributions
+## 🤝 Contributions

-Feel free to fork this project, submit issues, or open pull requests to improve it further!
+Feel free to fork, open issues, or submit pull requests to improve this template!

 ---

-Made with ❤️ and HTML/CSS/JS.
+Made with ❤️ by **Carlos Vertti** – Powered by HTML, CSS, JavaScript, and passion for tech.